eonist/eonist.github.io/_posts/2019-06-19-UI-testing-framework.md

 ## Nesting UI-Testing frameworks
 - Use the same methodology as Non-nested UI-testing frameworks.

-## Partial carthage solution: (for the sake of reference, dont use this)
+## Partial carthage solution: (for the sake of reference, don't use this)
 - Add XCTest.framework in the linked framework and libraries list in General.
 - You have to add Framework search-path: `$(PLATFORM_DIR)/Developer/Library/Frameworks` in Build settings
 - import `MyTestFramework`